-Notify Blue Shield, the Member's designated medical group, or the IPA in writing of any actual or potential claim or legal action which such Member expects to bring or has brought against the third party arising from the alleged acts or omissions causing the injury or
+- 1. Notify Blue Shield in writing of any actual or potential claim or legal action which such Member expects to bring or has brought against the third party arising from the alleged acts or omissions causing the injury or illness, not later than 30 days after submitting or filing a claim or legal action against the third party; and - Agree to fully cooperate and execute any forms or documents needed to enable Blue Shield to enforce its right to restitution, reimbursement or other available remedies; and - 3.
+Agree in writing to reimburse Blue Shield for benefits paid by Blue Shield from any recovery when the recovery is obtained from or on behalf of the third party or the insurer of the third party, or from uninsured or underinsured motorist coverage; and - 4.
+Provide Blue Shield with a lien in the amount of benefits actually paid.
+The lien may be filed with the third party, the third party's agent or

-- illness, not later than 30 days after submitting or filing a claim or legal action against the third party; and - Agree to fully cooperate and execute any forms or documents needed to enforce this right to restitution, reimbursement or other available remedies; and - Agree in writing to reimburse Blue Shield for benefits paid by Blue Shield from any recovery when the recovery is obtained from or on behalf of the third party or the insurer of the third party, or from uninsured or underinsured motorist coverage; and - 4.
-Provide a lien calculated in accordance with California Civil Code section 3040.
-The lien may be filed with the third party, the third party's agent or attorney, or the court unless otherwise prohibited by law; and - 5.
-Periodically respond to information requests regarding the claim against the third party, and notify Blue Shield and the Member's designated medical group or IPA, in writing, within 10 days after any recovery has been obtained.
+- attorney, or the court unless otherwise prohibited by law; and - 5.
+Periodically respond to information requests regarding the claim against the third party, and notify Blue Shield, in writing, within 10 days after any recovery has been obtained.

-A Member's failure to comply with 1. through 5. above shall not in any way act as a waiver, release, or relinquishment of the rights of Blue Shield, the Member's designated medical group, or the IPA.
+A Member's failure to comply with 1. through 5. above shall not in any way act as a waiver, release, or relinquishment of the rights of Blue Shield.